-By irradiating with a UV lamp, a large number of gemstones and ornamental stones can be checked at the same time; it is not relevant in which form they are present.
-Sometimes the UV behavior of the stones when irradiated with the two different wavelengths is so characteristic that the UV lamp can also be used for the direct determination of stones.
+A large number of gemstones, cut or rough, can be inspected simultaneously with irradiation by an UV lamp.
+Occasionally the UV behaviour of the stones under irradiation with the two different wavelengths is so characteristic that the UV lamp can also be used to directly determine stones.
 The use of the UV lamp is very effective in distinguishing between blue synthetic spinels and aquamarine or blue topaz.
 However, this procedure requires experience.

 You need these products

 Triplet UV light magnifying glass with LED / LUK10-21-UV-LED

 Triplet UV light magnifying glass with LED (UV lighting), round shape, lens Ø 21 mm

 + Shipping costsAdd to cart